How to get death certificate in Karnataka? (2022)

 Sub-registrar can be Medical Officer Dist.
 Hospital/CHC/ PHC/Teacher/Village level worker/Panchayat Officials/Computer/Registration Clerk, etc.

-Process to register Death
+The process to register Death

 However, death can occur at many places such as